open-mmlab/mmdetection3d/docs/en/user_guides/config.md

 Sometimes, you may set `_delete_=True` to ignore some of the fields in base configs.
 You may refer to [MMEngine config tutorial](https://mmengine.readthedocs.io/en/latest/advanced_tutorials/config.html) for a simple illustration.

-In MMDetection3D, for example, to change the neck of PointPillars with the following config.
+In MMDetection3D, for example, to change the neck of PointPillars with the following config:

 ```python
 model = dict(